ibrar-syed/mammography-classification_by_Deep_Learning/README.md

 pip install -r requirements.txt

-Download the data and place it in your main folder:
+Download the data and place it in your main folder repository....:

 ./
     ├── Info.txt